 Safe drinking water is vital for human health and the economy.
 Throughout the EU, diffuse pollution by nitrogen and pesticides from agriculture is one of the main obstacles to meeting drinking water quality targets.
 Policies to protect drinking water resources are not achieving a consistent level of implementation and effectiveness across all member states.

-- To identify and further develop cost-effective and innovative measures and governance approaches that will protect drinking water supplies while increasing agricultural sustainability.
+In response, the EU-funded H2020 »iFAIRWAY Project aimed to review approaches for the protection of drinking water resources from pollution by nitrogen and pesticides and to identify and further develop cost-effective and innovative measures and governance approaches that will protect drinking water supplies while increasing agricultural sustainability.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 727984